apache/beam/templates/README.md

        --env FLEX_TEMPLATE_JAVA_MAIN_CLASS="org.apache.beam.templates.KafkaToPubsub"
 ```

-### Create Dataflow Job from the Apache Kafka to Google Pub/Sub Flex Dataflow Template
+### Create Dataflow Job Using the Apache Kafka to Google Pub/Sub Dataflow Flex Template

 To deploy the pipeline, you should refer to the template file and pass the
 [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options)